-Bit-7 Bit-6 Bit-5 Bit-4 Bit-3 Bit-2 Bit-1 Bit-0 (data to b oe transmitt ed or receiv ved data)
+Bit-7 Bit-6 Bit-5 Bit-4 Bit-3 Bit-2 Bit-1 Bit-0 (data to b e transmitt ed or receiv (data to be transmitted or received data)

 Automatic Address Recognition

 There is an extra feature makes the device convenient to act as a master, which communicates to multiple slaves simultaneously.
 It is really Automatic Address Recognition.